 What Is Technology Errors and Omissions Insurance?

-- A glitch in your software caused your client to lose a month’s worth of billing data.
+- Software you sold to a client had glitches that caused them to lose a month’s worth of billing data.

-- Equipment you installed caused your customer to be unable to receive online orders for 48 hours.
+- Equipment you installed prevented your customer from receiving online orders for 48 hours.

 - Your cloud-based data services failed to backup critical data that a customer cannot recreate.

-- The website you designed for a customer too closely resembled its key competitor’s site.
+- The website you designed for a customer looked too much like its key competitor’s site.

 Technology Errors and Omissions Insurance Coverage